-- Reduce intake of alcohol, drugs, and caffeine - These substances can make stress worse and heighten emotions especially during difficult times.
+- Reduce intake of caffeine and other unhealthy beverages - These behaviors can make stress worse and heighten emotions especially during difficult times.

 - Take a break - Stepping away from the stressful situation to regroup yourself and your thoughts can be helpful.
 Whether it is getting quiet time and journaling your thoughts, taking a day off work for your mental health, going on vacation, or saying no to events for self-care can help with de-stressing.